Skip to main content

 [scheduled]

-operation = "builtin:software_update" # trigger the built-in behavior for software update
+operation = "builtin:software_update" # trigger the builtin behavior for software update

 on_success = "executing"